BlackHershey/4dfp-docs/docs/tools.rst

 -H		include heaer info in output
 =======	====================================================

-N.B.:	conc files must have extension "conc"
+N.B.:	conc files must have extension "conc" |br|

-N.B.:	<(4dfp) ROI> is interpreted as a multi-volume voxel-wise set of weights
+N.B.:	<(4dfp) ROI> is interpreted as a multi-volume voxel-wise set of weights |br|

-N.B.:	only defined voxels (not 0.0 and not NaN and not 1.e-37 and finite) are counted
+N.B.:	only defined voxels (not 0.0 and not NaN and not 1.e-37 and finite) are counted |br|
 N.B.:	qntw_4dfp ignores <(4dfp) ROI> ifh center and mmppix fields

 .. _var_4dfp: